isglobal-brge/PrivateTeachingMaterials/post_omic/README_IMPORTANT.txt

-The complete material of this course (R code, datasets and html files with the theory and examples) are available in this Drive.
+The complete material of this course (R code, datasets and html files with the theory and examples) are available in this GitHub repository.

 If you want to reproduce the examples and do the exercises, all existing files should be downloaded into your lab top before starting the